nobraininside/dropQbsd/INSTALL.md

 ### Log Rotation

 All dropQbsd logs should be rotated to prevent unbounded growth.
-Add to `/etc/newsyslog.conf`:
+Append the example rules to the existing `/etc/newsyslog.conf` — do **not** replace it, as OpenBSD ships with its own system rotation rules.

 ```sh
 # dropQbsd logs